 Daily rituals on LinkedIn are about being consistent and disciplined with your LinkedIn activity.
 It’s where most people fall over, which is the opportunity!
 It’s really important to consider and then commit to your regular rituals on LinkedIn if you want to attract better clients, stay top of mind with your network and be referred.
 Rome was not built in a day and you need to show up regularly to get results.
 It’s Gretchen Rubin who wrote that it’s what you do every day that matters more than what you do once in a while.

-And as professionals we’re all really busy, right?
-So we don’t want to be spending hours on social media and LinkedIn.
+And as professionals we are all really busy and don’t want to be spending hours on LinkedIn or social media.
 One of the things I really like about LinkedIn is that it’s time well spent online.
-You don’t need to spend heaps of time on LinkedIn if you know what you’re doing when you’re there.
-It’s about being more strategic and focused.
+You don’t need to waste hours on LinkedIn if you know what you’re doing when you’re there.
+It’s about being more strategic, intentional and focused.

 Thought Leadership: The Fifth Stage of the LinkedIn Journey

-Thought leadership is also the key element of LinkedIn.
-LinkedIn provides an organisation with a platform to demonstrate thought leadership via articles, videos, blogs, documents and visuals.
+Thought leadership is also a key element of maximising your LinkedIn presence.
+LinkedIn provides individuals and an organisation with a platform to demonstrate thought leadership via newsletters, articles, videos, blogs, documents, visuals and LinkedIn Live and Audio events.
 Studies have demonstrated that up to 75% of B2B customers have placed a vendor on a shortlist as a result of them demonstrating thought leadership.
 Thought leadership is a huge factor in brand differentiation and impacts every stage of the buyer’s journey.